-GOP-Led Attack Aims To Chip Away At Endangered Species Act
+Fish And Wildlife Service Backs GOP-Led Bills To Chip Away At Endangered Species Act

 “We’re at a pretty dangerous time for all of our environmental laws, but the Endangered Species Act in particular,” she said.

 Clark added that the ESA is an “effective, efficient, flexible law that is being starved to death.”
-And if the Republicans truly want it to work the way it is supposed to, she said, they should fund it rather than try to “eviscerate” it, she said.
+If Republicans truly want it to work the way it’s meant to, she said, they should fund it rather than try to “eviscerate” it.

 But in an interview with E&E News on Tuesday, Bishop made it clear that he thinks the ESA needs an overhaul.

-Note: This story has been updated with comments from Wednesday’s hearing.